J700070/ebay-thinkpad-scrapper/README.md

 ### Obtaining data

-Input url must be a search url, you can customize the products you search by customizing the query with ebay options and then using that url.
+The input url must be a search url, you can customize the products you search by customizing the query with ebay options and then using that url.

 ### Computing data